wbic16/hello-phext/README.md

 # hello-phext

-This repository demonstrates how to work with phext from a rust context.
-Phext is 11 dimensional plain hypertext.
-Refer to unit tests for example phext documents.
+This Rust project demonstrates how to work with Phext (11-dimensional plain hypertext).
 For more information about the phext format, head over to https://phext.io.

+## Phext Motivation

+In the 1980s, computers could write 25 KB/sec to a floppy disk.
+In the 2020s, it became possible to write 2 GB/sec to an SSD.
+This changed the definition of a "small" file.
+Unfortunately, most of our file abstractions (especially on Windows) have not scaled to take advantage of these performance gains.
+For the most part, this isn't much of a problem: humans are still rate-limited at 300 bps using keyboards.
+At some point in the next 25 years, however, we will have high-bandwidth brain interconnects - at which point we will need a high-bandwidth multi-dimensional text format: phext!

+The introduction of Large Language Models (LLMs) has accelerated our transition to this future.
+You can use phext to interact with agents and groups of humans at scale - think of visualizing 9 billion computer screens at once.
+Phext is like being given a coordinate system of coordinate systems, allowing you to walk the latent space of any problem space efficiently.

 ## Phext Coordinate Formats